 In 1994 Dr. Bondarovskaya brought a team of young women to Bratislava, Slovakia (where we had lived for 6 months in 1992-93 working on a project for the United Nations).
 Janae provided two weeks of training in Practical Psychology for this team, who returned to Kiev to work in ROZRADA.
 She and her team began offering social services, psychotherapy, consultation, training, and resources for individuals, couples and families who had been evacuated into Kiev and housed in remote parts of the city without any attention to their mental or physical needs.
 ROZRADA gradually expanded its mission to include support for Ukrainians struggling with the rapid political, social, and political changes created as a result of the fall of the Soviet Union.

-Janae has continued to collaborate with ROZRADA and other fledgling NGO’s in Kiev operated by her former students. she now visits Ukraine once or twice a year, and continues to mentor the young people who have become the lifeblood of a New Ukraine.
-Our work is well known there, as our books on codependency and counterdependency were translated into Russian and published there in 1995 and 2006.
+In 2015, we signed an agreement with the Kiev Gestalt University that has about 800 students, to provide training in Developmental Trauma and related topics.
+Janae has continued to collaborate with the Kiev Gestalt University virtually.
+She no longer visits Ukraine, but continues to mentor the young people who have become the lifeblood of a New Ukraine.
+Our work is well known there, as our books on codependency and counter-dependency were translated into Russian and published there in 1995 and 2006.
+Recently, our book on the drama triangle was published into Russian.
+Recently, Barry’s book, The Male Mother, has been translated into Russian.